Which Act Regulates The Private Security Industry?

 It provides a framework for this industry to be worked on and followed by them.

-The act is Private Security Agencies (Regulation) Act and it governs all the laws and licenses issued by the government to start a business in this sector.
+The act is the Private Security Agencies (Regulation) Act and it governs all the laws and licenses issued by the government to start a business in this sector.

 Whether the Private Security Agency is training security guards or providing armored car service or security guards it needs a license under PSARA.